databitesuk/SortedTechTestCheckoutByJOP/Readme.txt

 Use POST /AddSpecialOffers to create special offers for items using sku Use GET /AddSpecialOffers to read back the current items offer

-4. In Checkout controller, use POST /Checkout to add an item again to checkout to see it's effect on the total price
+4. Again in Checkout controller, use POST /Checkout to add an item again to checkout to see it's effect on the total price

 5. Use GET /Checkout/RequestTotal to see the reduction in total price